 Kyoto is one of the most beautiful, famous, and important cities in Japan.
 It’s so important and beautiful that it was “spared” during World War II.
 The United States decided not to drop the atomic bomb on a city that holds so much cultural value.
 You could spend a week in the former Japanese capital and still not have time to visit all its temples.

-What to do and see in Kyoto in 2 days?
-15 essentials of Kyoto
+What to See and Do in Kyoto in 2 Days?
+15 Essentials of Kyoto

 Centre:

 - Imperial Palace: Kyoto Imperial Palace.
-It was used as a residence by the imperial family until 1868, when the emperor and the capital moved from Kyoto to Tokyo.
+It used to be used as a residence by the imperial family until 1868, when the emperor and the capital moved from Kyoto to Tokyo.

 - Nishiki Market: Similar to Osaka’s Kuromon Market, but here, in addition to delicious dishes, you can also find shops selling typical Japanese knives, renowned worldwide for their beauty and sharpness.